 Take Office 365: one of its latest security measures for enterprise mobility management users activates new Artificial Intelligence capabilities to detect risky behavior patterns and safeguard vital company data.
 If an employee is sending a document, spreadsheet or email with sensitive information, such as personal details or financial records, the program alerts the employee of a potential risk and suggests a more secure way of sending or managing the data.

 To tackle the 300% increase in identity attacks reported last year, Microsoft also uses a ‘Never trust, always verify’ policy for accessing data, reducing the risk of security breaches with multi-factor authentication options.
 With the likes of Azure AD password protection analyzing banned password lists and incorporating smart lockout components, employees who adopt these advanced log-in features can protect themselves from a staggering 99.9% of identity attacks.

 Gaining enterprise-wide buy-in to these powerful protection features is an incredibly powerful way to help protect and secure your company’s data, no matter where your employees choose to work.

 How is Templafy designed to boost enterprise mobility management?

 - Templafy is easy to use

-All Templafy activity is governed through a simple Admin Center; making it easy to update and deploy content online without needing to involve IT staff.
-Users can also be guided through our platform with helpful prompts or training videos when we updated our service or introduce new features.
+All Templafy activity is governed through an admin platform; making it easy to update and deploy content online without needing to involve IT teams.

 - Templafy is secure

-Hosted on Microsoft's Azure cloud service, our solution is rigorously tested internally and with third parties to ensure that all data is protected securely in transit and at rest.
-We are fully GDPR compliant, storing minimal client and employee data.
+Hosted on Microsoft's Azure cloud service, Templafy is rigorously tested internally and with third parties to ensure that all data is protected securely in transit and at rest.
+We are fully GDPR compliant, and store minimal client and employee data.